danielsaidi/Sheeeeeeeeet/README.md

 You can find more information in [this alert controller guide][AlertController].

-## Demo App
+## Demo Application

-This repository contains a demo app that demonstrates different menus and menu items, including subclassing and appearance adjustments.
+This project has a demo app that demonstrates different menus and menu items, including subclassing and appearance adjustments.

-To try it out, open and run the `Sheeeeeeeeet.xcodeproj` project.
+To try it out, just open and run the `Sheeeeeeeeet.xcodeproj` project.

+## Support

+You can sponsor this project on [GitHub Sponsors][Sponsors] or get in touch for paid support.

 ## Contact me

-Feel free to reach out if you have questions or if you want to contribute to this project in any way:
+Feel free to reach out if you have questions or if you want to contribute in any way:

 * E-mail: [daniel.saidi@gmail.com][Email]
 * Twitter: [@danielsaidi][Twitter]
 * Web site: [danielsaidi.com][Website]

-## Sponsor my work

-You can support my work by becoming a [GitHub Sponsor][Sponsors].

 ## License